 There’s a real community feel to the place with everyone eating (and drinking) at long communal tables.
 Even though we weren’t interested in happy hour we were still able to meet other travellers and share stories.

 So that’s it.
 Three archaeological sites in Mexico that will blow your mind.
-Which ones are going to visit?
-Tell us in the comments below.

 We’d love to keep sharing the magic of travel with you.
 So feel free to subscribe to our email in the box below.